GARLC/garlc.github.com/convention-2013.md

 <div class="span6" markdown="1">

-The Republican Liberty Caucus of Georgia 2013 convention will begin at 1:00 PM on May 4th, at the [Quality Inn & Suites Convention Center located at 930 Georgia 155 South McDonough, GA 30253][2].
+The Republican Liberty Caucus of Georgia 2013 convention will begin at 1:00 PM on May 4th, at the [Quality Inn &amp; Suites Convention Center located at 930 Georgia 155 South McDonough, GA 30253][2].

 We humbly request your attendance and ask you to [register now][3].